The Devil and Daniel Webster (film): Plot

 In a few more years, Jabez is one of the wealthiest men in the country.
 He has built a lavish mansion and throws a huge ball, but it ends in disaster.
-After a nightmarish dance between Belle and Miser Stephens (whose ruthless standards of debt repayment were a driving force in Jabez's decision to accept Scratch's offer), Jabez finds Stephens dead on the floor.
+After a nightmarish dance between Belle and Miser Stevens, whose ruthless standards of debt repayment were a driving force in Jabez's decision to accept Scratch's offer, Jabez finds Stevens dead on the floor.
 He, too, had signed a pact with Mr. Scratch, and his time was up.
 Now desperate and realizing that his own time is almost up, Jabez tries to erase the deadline that Mr. Scratch burned into the tree outside the barn, but Scratch appears and again tempts Jabez, offering to extend his deal in return for the soul of his son.
 Horrified, Jabez flees and chases after Mary.
-He begs her forgiveness and pleads with Webster to help him find some way out of his bargain with the devil.
+He begs her forgiveness and pleads with Webster to help him find some way out of his bargain with the Devil.
 Webster, the most renowned lawyer in the country, agrees to take his case.
 Mr. Scratch again offers an extension in exchange for Jabez's son, but Jabez declines.
 He then begs Webster to leave before it is too late, but Webster refuses to go.

 When Mr. Scratch appears to claim his due, Webster must wager his own soul before his opponent will agree to a trial by jury.
-Mr. Scratch chooses the jury members from among the most notorious personalities of American history (including Benedict Arnold and Stede Bonnet), with John Hathorne (one of the magistrates of the Salem witch trials) as the judge.
+Mr. Scratch chooses the jury members from among the most notorious villains of American history, including Benedict Arnold, William Kidd, and Stede Bonnet, with John Hathorne, one of the magistrates of the Salem witch trials as the judge.
 Webster begins by stating that he envies the jury because, as Americans, they were present at the birth of a nation, but they were fooled like Jabez Stone, trapped in their desire to rebel against their fate.
 Webster explains that it is the eternal right of everyone, including the jury, to raise their fists against their destinies.
 They took the wrong turn, just as Stone did, but Stone's soul can be saved.
 Hathorne asks the jury for its verdict, and in response, the foreman tears up the contract, releasing Jabez from his deal.
-Webster then kicks out the now-powerless Mr. Scratch, but as he is ejected, the fiend promises that Webster will never fulfill his ambition to become president.
-Scratch, who has stolen a pie from the Stone kitchen window, sits alone eating it, resignedly thumbing through a notebook.
-He puts it away and then breaks the fourth wall, looking straight ahead and pointing wordlessly "You’re next" at the viewer.
+Webster then kicks out the now-powerless Mr. Scratch, but as he is ejected, the fiend promises that Webster will never become president.
+The mansion is burned down by Scratch and Belle disappears.
+Everyone associated with Stone and Daniel Webster prepare for breakfast, with Scratch looking out into the audience for his next target.